shyam-k/webshop/README.md

 ***Startup***

-The ddev environment can be created very easily:
+The ddev environment can be created very easily by running following command from the root folder:

 ```
 ddev start